Campus sustainability programs

 Responsible sourcing

-• Supporting local businesses: We partner with Flagstaff-based businesses like Village Baker, Tortilla Lady, and RisingHy.
+• Partnerships with local businesses including Village Baker, Tortilla Lady, and RisingHy

 Reducing our eco-footprint

-• Strawless initiative: Since Fall 2018, plastic straws have been removed from all dining locations, cutting straw use by 87% in the first semester alone.
+• Strawless since 2018, cutting straw use by 87% in the first semester alone

 Sustainability FAQs